hyperledger/firefly-fir/text/0017-invoke-with-data.md

 FireFly multiparty contract.

-Second, any external method of the contract that will be used for associating with off-chain payloads must conform to [ERC5750](https://eips.ethereum.org/EIPS/eip-5750) - that is, the method signature must end with a parameter for passing arbitrary unstructured data (in the case of Ethereum, the parameter should be of type `bytes`, and for Fabric, a `string`).
+Second, any external method of the contract that will be used for associating with off-chain payloads must provide an extra parameter for this purpose.
+Conformance to [ERC5750](https://eips.ethereum.org/EIPS/eip-5750) is adopted as the preferred route (although this is an Ethereum token standard, an appropriate interpretation of this standard can be made for non-EVM chains as well).
+For Ethereum and Fabric (the two blockchain connectors supported at this time), this means the method signature should end with a `bytes` or `string` parameter, respectively.

 Finally, the method(s) in question must invoke the new `pinBatchData` method of the **FireFly Multiparty Contract** and pass along the data payload that was received in the final method parameter.
-This should always be done as a final step before returning, after the method has performed its own logic.
+It is generally good practice to trigger this as a final step before returning, after the method has performed its own logic.

 ## FireFly Multiparty Contract